treno-solutions/web3-open-risk-framework/README.md

   Standardizes how mitigation strategies are described, evaluated, and linked to risks.

 - 🫆 **Risk Assessment Guide**
-  Provides a model for rating severity, likelihood, and persistence – plus integration with indicators.
+  Provides a model for rating likelihood and financial impact (the two key axes for risk assessment and risk matrices), with optional support for persistence and integration with risk indicators.

 ---